badplayerCoder/fastfingers/README.md

 Clone this repos to a folder on desktop

-Open the cloned repos in eclipse
+Open the clone repos in eclipse

 Run Main Menu in gui-package to run the program